linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Risk Preferences.md

 # Risk Preferences

 These notes explore the conceptual tools that help investors in assessing the “riskiness" of their portfolios.
 We ask: Given two assets or portfolios $A$ and $B$ can we say which one is “riskier"?
-This turns out to be closely linked to the more general question of “"portfolio choice".
+This turns out to be closely linked to the more general question of “"[[Lecture 5- Dynamic Portfolio Choice|portfolio choice]]".
 We ask: If an investor has the choice between two mutually exclusive portfolios,  $A$ and $B$，which of these two portfolios does he prefer?
-Can we specify certain general patterns of investment choice,  whereby all “sensible”investors can be expected to prefer $A$ over $B$ if $A$ has certain well-defined properties relative to $B$ .For historical reasons,  this whole area of investigation is called utility theory — we ask,  what portfolio choices will give the highest “utility” to an investor if all investor's have similar preferences.
+Can we specify certain general patterns of investment choice,  whereby all “sensible”investors can be expected to prefer $A$ over $B$ if $A$ has certain well-defined properties relative to $B$ .For historical reasons,  this whole area of investigation is called utility theory — we ask,  what [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]]s will give the highest “utility” to an investor if all investor's have similar preferences.

 As a special application of this kind of query,  we can then assess relative riskiness.
 Given a choice between two mutually exclusive portfolios $A$ and $B$ ,  both having the same expected payoffs (average payoffs),  which of these portfolios will a“risk-averse” investor choose?
 We will explore three different notions of risk aversion that help answering such questions: (i) preference for certainty; (ii) variance aversion; (iii) stochastic dominance.